Access to privacy impact assessments

 The Privacy Act grants individuals increased rights of access to records maintained about them, as well as the right to seek amendment of records maintained about them.

 NOTE: Federal tax records are exempt from access or amendment.
 To amend a Federal Tax record, taxpayers must file Form 1040X or follow IRS procedures for other changes, such as change of address.

 NOTE: IRS offers routine access to other records through procedures designed to make access quick and easy.
 For more information, use the Routine Access link below.
 If you are working directly with an IRS employee on an open tax case, you can request information from the file directly from them.

-When you make a request for notification of or access to records, it should:
+When you make a request for access to records, it should: